fyrstelin/fyrstelin.github.io/_posts/2022-10-06-three-years-of-gql-and-nestjs.md

 </div>

-It is quite obvious lot of extra files have been added, but that gives some very simple resolvers with only a few lines of code.
+It is quite obvious that a lot of extra files have been added, but that gives some very simple resolvers with only a few lines of code.

 ### Snippets
 With the help from [arelstone](https://github.com/arelstone), I have created some [vscode snippets](/static/snippets/graphql-resolvers.code-snippets "download") for easily scaffolding these resolvers.
 Just create the resolver following the naming convention (`{some}.query.ts`, `{some}.mutation.ts` or some `{some-entity}.{a-field}.resovler.ts`) and use the query, mutation or resolver snippet respectively.